Freemasoid/react-basic-projects/README.md

 9. Color Palette Generator

-- User can select a color and if it's a valid one an app will generate a color palette (shades) based on this color
+- User can input a color and if it's a valid one, app will generate a color palette (shades) based on this color.
+Palette colors can be copied to clipboard on click.

 10. Grocery Bud